parse-community/Parse-SDK-dotNET/README.md

 ```

 ## Local Builds
 You can build the SDK on any system with the MSBuild or .NET Core CLI installed.
-Results can be found under either the `Release/netstandard2.0` or `Debug/netstandard2.0` in the `bin` folder unless a non-standard build configuration is used.

 ## .NET Core CLI